 The Elections Committee will review matters directly related to the CoC Governance Board selection process and the appointment or election of CoC Governance Board members.
 This includes review, update, and approval of the CoC Governance Board selection process at least once every five (5) years.
 The Elections Committee will also serve as the arbiter on issues related to CoC Governance Board member conflicts of interest.
-Committee members will be elected by the full CoC annually, should have knowledge of CoC/HUD requirements and CoC Governance Board members may be elected to this committee.
+Committee members will be elected by the full CoC annually, should have knowledge of CoC/HUD requirements and CoC Governance Board selection process and functions.
+Previous, but not current, CoC Governance Board members may be elected to this committee.
 This committee meets as needed and is most active during the Governance Board election process.

-4. HMIS/DATA COMMITTEE
+4. HMIS DATA QUALITY COMMITTEE